ammarhakim/apc523-2020/code/advection/README.md

 salloc --ntasks=4 --time=00:10:00
 ```

-This will allow you to run the job on at mode 4 cores for 10 minutes
+This will allow you to run the job on at most 4 cores for 10 minutes
 or less.
-Once you get an interactive session you can run the advection
+Once you get an interactive session (there is usually only
-code:
+a few seconds delay) you can run the advection code:

 ```
 mpiexec -n 2 ./advection advection.inp